cyb3ritic/HTB-machines-and-challenges-writeups/machines/headless.md

 ![generating report](../.medias/headless/generate_report.jpg)

 Date parameter is sent using post request.
 So there could be the possibility of OS command injection if inputs are not validated properly.
-- first attemp, I concatenated the date parameter with `;whoami` but didnot get expected result.
+- first attemp, I concatenated the date parameter with `;ls` but didnot get expected result.
-- second try, then  I modified my payload as `;whoami;` then I got the output exactly what I wished for 😍.
+- second try, then  I modified my payload as `;ls;` then I got the output exactly what I wished for 😍.
 ![command injection worked!](../.medias/headless/command_injection.jpg)